SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

    This will accept a short or long name as the argument.
 Note these names are case sensitive.

    If a client certificate wasn't provided or failed validation, this will yield an empty string.

+.. extractor:: outbound-cert-local-issuer-field
+   :result: string
+   :arg: Entry name.

+   Extract the value for an entry in the local (ATS) certificate issuer for an outbound session.
+   This will accept a short or long name as the argument.
+Note these names are case sensitive.

+.. extractor:: outbound-cert-local-subject-field
+   :result: string
+   :arg: Entry name.

+   Extract the value for an entry in the local (ATS) certificate subject for an outbound session.
+   This will accept a short or long name as the argument.
+Note these names are case sensitive.

+.. extractor:: outbound-cert-remote-issuer-field
+   :result: string
+   :arg: Entry name.

+   Extract the value for an entry in the remote (server) certificate issuer for an outbound session.
+   This will accept a short or long name as the argument.
+Note these names are case sensitive.

+   If the destination didn't provide a certificate or failed validation, this will yield an empty string.

+.. extractor:: outbound-cert-remote-subject-field
+   :result: string
+   :arg: Entry name.

+   Extract the value for an entry in the remote (server) certificate subject for an outbound session.
+   This will accept a short or long name as the argument.
+Note these names are case sensitive.

+   If the destination didn't provide a certificate or failed validation, this will yield an empty string.

 .. extractor::  outbound-txn-count
    :result: integer